 DA classes are only offered during the day, Monday through Friday, on the Decatur campus.
 The coursework is progressive, requiring a grade of 75% or higher in each DA course.
 Students participate in approximately 24 weeks of part-time clinical practice experiences, which equals out to over 300 hours of clincial experience.

-The DA program is accredited by the Commission on Dental Accreditation (CODA) which is a specialized accrediting body recognized by the United States Department of Education.
+The dental assisting program has been granted the accreditation status of "approval without reporting requirements" by the Commission on Dental Accreditation (CODA), a specialized accrediting body recognized by the United States Department of